andrzejsliwa/andrzejsliwa.github.io/_posts/2017-09-22-thoughs-after-rails-domain-driven-desgin-workshop.md

 For the price of training I got **3 strong practitioners** ([Andrzej Krzywda](https://twitter.com/andrzejkrzywda ), [Paweł Pacana](https://twitter.com/pawelpacana), [Robert Pankowiecki](https://twitter.com/pankowecki)) in same room.
 We had discussed numbers of different topics.
 Some of them were related to **RailsEventStore** ecosystem.
-We also talk ed about directions and roadmap of changes which **coming to it**.
+We also talk ed about directions and roadmap of changes which [coming to it](https://github.com/RailsEventStore/rails_event_store/pull/86).
 Some discussion were more related for conceptual scooping and storming.
 The outcome of it was some ideas about scope of training, about potential next step in development of **RailsEventStore**.
 In particular I proposed already few potentials improvements such as:

 - versioning of events
 - strong contracts: [contract.ruby](https://egonschiele.github.io/contracts.ruby/), [dry-types](http://dry-rb.org/gems/dry-types/), [dry-struct](http://dry-rb.org/gems/dry-struct/)